beyarkay/masters-thesis/src/04_methodology.md

 Significant problems were encountered while training the HMMs due to the large number of observations of class 50.
-Training times for the class 50 HMM either exceeded 6 hours (at which point they were stopped) or were killed by the operating system due to excessive memory usage.
+Training times for the class 50 HMM either exceeded 6 hours (at which point they were stopped due to the computational budget being exceeded) or were killed by the operating system due to excessive memory usage.
 These problems are caused by the parameter estimation procedure for HMMs which requires the construction and multiplication of matrices whose size is dependant on the number of observations (around 140 000) as well as the number of dimensions of each Gaussian (30).
 For this reason, all HMMs were only trained on a subset of 1000 randomly selected observations of class 50.
 During calculation of the validation performance, all HMMs were evaluated on all validation observations.

 Each HMM was trained for 20 iterations of the Baum-Welch parameter estimation algorithm, and all four covariance types were evaluated: Spherical, Diagonal,